When it comes to naming your e-newsletter, asking some simple questions can boost creativity while averting technical disaster.

 Are you providing any context?

 The best newsletters target niche audiences, and logic tells us that the name should speak directly to that audience.
 A great example of this is Contently’s weekly newsletter, called The Freelance Strategist: While You Were Writing.
 This name connects the newsletter back to Contently’s blog, The Freelance Strategist.
 Plus, that “while you were writing” line reminds subscribers that this newsletter is catered to their specific needs.
+We’ve update with a more in-depth piece on writing effective email subject lines here.

 How can you be memorable?